fishsaidno/push/docs/FIREBASE.md

     gcm: {}, // unchanged
     fcm: {
         // Optional: use this to override / have full control of the message object sent to FCM.
-        // If you omit the fcm object (or any of it's subkeys), the plugin will correctly poulate/complete it with the top-level fields you specify (in push.api.js),
+        // If you omit the fcm object (or any of it's subkeys), the package will correctly poulate/complete it with the top-level fields you specify,
         // e.g. these top-level fields will be used to populate relevant fcm fields: 'title','text','badge','sound','notId','contentAvailable','androidChannelId','androidPriority','iosPriority','payload'

         // field reference - see: https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages